nrjohnstone/gm-exersize-1/docs/part01.md

 ## Create the player sprite

 * Create a sprite "spr_player" in Game Maker and Use the "player_plane.png" sprite from the resources folder
+* The sprite is a sprite map so you will need to use the "Create from strip" menu item in Game Maker
+  * The sheet is 183 pixels by 53 pixels and has a single row of 3 images.
+That means to find the width of each image you should divide 183 by 3.

 ![GitHub Logo](/resources/player_plane.png)

 * Make sure the origin is set to 0,0
-* Make sure the background color of white is set to transparent
+* Make sure the background color of white is set to transparent by using the menu option "Erase a color" in the sprite editor menu

 ## Create the player object